Turks and Caicos Resorts

 On South Caicos, East Bay Resort is a full-featured property, and has spacious suites, a wealth of amenities, and a spectacular location.
 A bit more secluded on South Caicos is Sailrock Resort, which rather is a luxury villa community layout.
 Both resorts excel for those that like to explore untouched nature.

-North Caicos, Middle Caicos, and Grand Turk do not have any extensive resorts, but does have boutique and quaint hotels, including properties such as the Pelican Beach Hotel, Dragon Cay Resort, the Osprey Beach Hotel, and Turks Head Inne.
+North Caicos, Middle Caicos, and Grand Turk do not have any extensive resorts, but do have boutique and quaint hotels, including properties such as the Pelican Beach Hotel, Dragon Cay Resort, the Osprey Beach Hotel, and Turks Head Inne.

 Three exclusive private island retreats are located in the Turks and Caicos, and all provide high levels of service and seclusion.

 Ambergris Cay is remote due to being located on the isolated south-eastern Caicos Banks, and is sparsely developed.
-The cay is home to some upscale private villas, and has a small collection of staffed and managed villas for short-term stays, which available through Ambergris Cay Resort.
+The cay is home to some upscale private villas, and has a small collection of staffed and managed villas for short-term stays, which are available through Ambergris Cay Resort.

 Parrot Cay, found in the string of cays between Providenciales and North Caicos, has long attracted the rich and famous, having hosted a list of celebrities that include U.S. President Bill Clinton, Prince Edward, Bill Gates, Angelina Jolie, Brad Pitt, Barbra Streisand, Kate Moss, Taylor Swift, and many others.
 The COMO Parrot Cay Resort features a laid-back yet luxurious ambiance, and miles of beach that see very few visitors.

 Pine Cay, also located between Providenciales and North Caicos, boasts of one of the finest stretches of beach in the Turks and Caicos, and like Parrot Cay, Pine Cay Resort offers a low-key and elegant setting.
-Transits to both Pine Cay and Parrot Cay are typically via small boat, which depart from the Leeward area of Providenciales.
+Transits to both Pine Cay and Parrot Cay are typically via small boats, which depart from the Leeward area of Providenciales.

-Unlike some other Caribbean destinations, many of the resorts and vacation villas in the Turks and Caicos are family and kid friendly, with an array of amenities and activities that appeal to all ages.
+Unlike some other Caribbean destinations, many of the resorts and vacation villas in the Turks and Caicos are family and kid-friendly, with an array of amenities and activities that appeal to all ages.
 Our pristine beaches and marine environment are of course a primary attraction, and many of the activity amenities at local resorts often rely on the beach and ocean.
 Boat charters, powered water sports, and snorkeling tours complement the on-site activities, and the property concierge is able to assist with booking excursions.

-Sandals' Beaches all-inclusive is a bit of an exception, and offers a truly impressive collection of attractions and restaurants, with an emphasis towards families and children.
+Sandals' Beaches all-inclusive is a bit of an exception, and offers a truly impressive collection of attractions and restaurants, with an emphasis toward families and children.
 On the property is a water park with a massive pirate ship, game arcades, many expansive pools, Sesame Street live entertainment, and island-hopping, snorkeling, and scuba diving boat excursions included with stays.

 Currently, Club Med Turkoise is the only resort that maintains a strict adult-only policy.
 However, several other properties provide experiences that are serene and quiet.